aknavj/aknavj.github.io/_posts/2026-03-31-NOD-Engine-Architecture-Deep-Dive.md

 **The rendering pipeline sorts before it draws.** `tSortList` maintains a depth-sorted queue with three entry types — surface groups, things, and effects.
 Every visible sector pushes its transparent surfaces and entities onto the sort list; after all sectors are traversed, the list renders back-to-front in one pass.
 Opaque geometry renders front-to-back per sector.
 This is the classic portal-engine split: opaque first for early-Z rejection, transparent sorted globally.

-**The shadow pipeline offers six quality levels** — from blob drop-shadows to full hardware-accelerated shadows. `tRenderOptions` also exposes a rich set of debug flags that survive in the build — wireframe, color-coded sectors, freeze visibility, vertex-only lighting, among others.
+**The shadow pipeline offers six quality levels**, and the enum names spell out the progression: `SHADOW_OFF`, `SHADOW_DROP` (a blob under the character), `SHADOW_TEXROUGH`, `SHADOW_TEXFULL` (the default), `SHADOW_TEXFULLHW`, and `SHADOW_FULL` — from nothing, through projected texture shadows at increasing fidelity, to full hardware-accelerated shadows. `tRenderOptions` also exposes a rich set of debug flags that survive in the build — wireframe, color-coded sectors, freeze visibility, vertex-only lighting, among others.
 These exist because it's a development build — and they reveal exactly what the developers needed to diagnose during production.

 **42 vertex shader programs,** each compiled at four LOD levels, loaded from disk on demand.
 Twelve pixel shader programs handle the complex surface types — bump reflections, ghost suit Fresnel, lava, animated water normal mapping.
 Everything else falls back to fixed-function multi-texturing.
 For Xbox hardware in 2002, this is a well-budgeted split.